ryukirisame/learningjs/execution-context.md

 # Environment Record
 ## What is an Environment Record?
-- An Environment Record is the actual storage mechanism inside a Lexical Environment.
+- An Environment Record is the actual storage mechanism inside a Lexical/Variable Environment.
 It's where JavaScript keeps track of all the identifiers (variable names, function names) and their values.
 - Simple Analogy: If the Lexical Environment is a "room", then the Environment Record is the "filing cabinet" inside that room where all documents (variables) are stored.

 ## Types of environment record